-Los Angeles schools reach agreement with teachers’ union to reopen classrooms
+Los Angeles schools reach agreement with teachers union to reopen classrooms

 This month, the vaccine was made available to teachers in California, and Gov. Gavin Newsom (D) recently set aside 10 percent of new doses for educators.
 Newsom also reached an agreement with state lawmakers to send state funding to help districts pay costs associated with reopening.

 It’s unclear how many children will take advantage of reopening.
-A survey in December found just a third of parents wanted to send their children back to buildings.
+A survey in December found that just a third of parents wanted to send their children back to buildings.
 In other districts, families of color have been particularly reluctant to return.

 The L.A. announcement is part of a spring wave of large districts reopening school doors.
 This week, in-person school began for at least some students in Cleveland, Detroit, Philadelphia, Memphis and Birmingham, Ala.